sambuddhac/MacroEnergy.jl/docs/src/User Guide/user_add_location.md

 }
 ```

-Macro will not ignore duplicate Locations.
+Macro will ignore duplicate Locations.
 If we next call:

 ```julia
 template_location(system, ["Boston", "New London", "Princeton"])